-1. INTRODUCTION
+I. INTRODUCTION

 The primary role of space technology in driving the development of different branches of science and technology is growing, especially for agriculture, geodesy and surveying, ecology and environment monitoring, etc. The idea of sending extremely small satellites into space originated from educational institutions and then adopted in diverse application fields.
-The paradigm of microsatellites development involved the use of commercial of-theshelf components, designed for restricted lifetime, but at affordable prices.
-Recently a lot of universities have nano- and pico- satellite development projects and many of these pico- and nano- satellites were already brought into orbit.
-Small satellites coupled with ground stations, built with minimal costs, may allow an intense exchange of data.
-Typically, ground stations are isolated and used occasionally because of a limited period of visibility between the station and a satellite radio.
-One solution is that such stations to be used to support satellites from other universities, namely the creation of a network of ground stations what would allow remote communication.
-The development of such a network is not an easy task and requires the construction of ground stations with a proper antenna in order to ensure a good quality connection.
+The paradigm of microsatellites development involved the use of commercial of-the-shelf components, designed for restricted lifetime, but at affordable prices.
+Recently a lot of universities have nano and pico satellite development projects and many of these pico and nano-satellites were already brought into orbit.
+Small satellites and with ground stations built with minimal cost may allow an intense exchange of data.
+Typically, ground stations are isolated and used in part because of the low temporal resolution of a limited period of visibility between the station